 Finally, specifications (7) and (8) introduce the variable FIC2 and FIC2-est, which are the second power of the scale variables used in our cost estimations.
 The goal of these variables is to explicitly check the hypothesis of decreasing costs with scale, as shown in the literature.
 Although with FIC the new variable does not have significant power, it shows 99% of significance with FIC estimated.
 Its sign is negative, supporting the argument of lower costs once quantities produced are higher.
-As Figure 17 shows, total immunization costs increase with scale (FIC or FIC-estimated).
-However, the slope of the curve provides an argument about potential decreasing costs as long as the number of FIC increases (i.e., total costs' growth rate is decreasing with scale).

-Table 120 in the Annex 5, shows exactly the same specifications provided in Table 49, but using un-weighted sample, in order to check the explanatory power of the sample selection.
+Table 73 in the Annex 5, shows exactly the same specifications provided in Table 39, but using un-weighted sample, in order to check the explanatory power of the sample selection.
 One-to-one comparisons across different alternative econometric specifications confirm robustness of our findings.